 SuiteLife Systems and Mediaproxy Partner to Deliver Advanced Transmission Monitoring

-LOS ANGELES — Nov.
-26, 2018 — Mediaproxy, the leading provider of software-based IP broadcast solutions, has announced a new partnership with SuiteLife Systems, the advanced management, monitoring, and control solutions provider based in Los Angeles.
-The bi-directional integration enhances the monitoring confidence levels of enterprise-scale content management.
+Mediaproxy, the leading provider of software-based IP broadcast solutions, has announced a new partnership with SuiteLife Systems, the advanced Manage, Monitoring and Control solutions provider based in Los Angeles, CA. The bi-directional integration enhances the monitoring confidence levels of enterprise scale content management.

 Mediaproxy develops compliance recording systems for broadcasters worldwide.
 Its premier technology, LogServer, provides real-time compliance monitoring, reporting, and incident management of multiple channels by uniting access to all broadcast sources via IP.
 Once logged and stored in a proxy format, content can be retrieved for reconciliation using the intuitive HTML5-based Mediaproxy LogPlayer.

-The integration of LogServer with key functions of SuiteLife System's flagship MMC application SLS Axess will deliver unprecedented versatility to maintain the highest level of transmission service and user experience.
-The integration connects SLS Axess events and alerts directly into LogServer.
+The integration of LogServer, with key functions of SuiteLife System’s flagship MMC application SLS Axess, will deliver unprecedented versatility to maintain the highest level of transmission service and user experience.
+The integration connects Axess events and alerts directly into LogServer.
 Those will be available in LogPlayer for reconciliation against recorded archives and correlation to secondary events.

 The latest product and technology information